JLeung46/Movie_recommender/README.md

 2.)
 Create an item to item similarity matrix using cosine similarity.

 3.)
-Predict a user's ratings
+Sort the matrix from least to greatest similarity.

+4.)
+Define a neighborhood size to represent the 'n' most similar items.